SuperNar3k/foundry/README.md

 ### Description
 This module provides additional homebrewed D&D 5th Edition content to be used in FoundryVTT.
 More to come!
+Note: this module is even better when paired up with the DynamicEffects and MagicItems modules (but is not needed to function).

 ### Installation Guide